jaypaulb/Canvus-Go-API/PRD.md

 ## API/SDK Design Notes

 - All JSON field names sent to the Canvus API must be lowercase (e.g., 'name', 'mode'), matching the API's requirements.
 This is critical for PATCH/POST requests to work as expected.
+- **BREAKING CHANGE: Rename Client to Session**
+  - The SDK's main struct, previously named Client, will be renamed to Session throughout the codebase.
+  - Rationale: The Canvus API has a 'clients' resource, which can cause confusion for SDK users.
+'Session' more accurately reflects the purpose of the struct (an authenticated API session) and avoids ambiguity.
+  - All references, documentation, and tests will be updated accordingly.
+  - Migration note: This is a breaking change and will require users to update their code.

 ---